Other Utahns Welcome Oly Guests

 Our country is so large that we rarely encounter the currency of other nations, except for Canada, which is similar to our own.
 But foreigners do come here, and we give them no help in understanding our coins.
 Take a handful out of your pocket and see for yourself.

 In fine print, the penny is marked ONE CENT and the nickel FIVE CENTS.
 If you know enough English, you probably can figure out that they're worth 0.01 dollar and 0.05 dollar.
 But the next coin is marked not Ten Cents but ONE DIME.
 You need to know some Latin to guess that "dime" means one-tenth, so the coin is worth 0.10 dollar.
 And the next coin, again in fine print, is labeled QUARTER DOLLAR.

+"What kind of barbaric country," asks Josh Fruhlinger, "would mint coins with no numbers on them?"
 Why don't we make it easier on our visitors?
 Why couldn't we label our coins with numerical values like $0.25, which would be understandable even to Asians who don't use our alphabet?

 Other crew members at the Ceremonies included associate director Wendy Acey, producer Leanne Chase, and technical director Keith Winikoff.

 The EVS operator, Ken Wagner from Tampa, was as underemployed as I was.
 Normally his duties involve recording and playing back short video clips, but we didn't have many.
 Ken had heard that we were part of an International Sports Broadcasting army of 1,500 television professionals and 600 college students.